Skip to main content

 B5 - The Executive’s programme for women in community development should be designed not only to enable women’s organisations to continue to carry out transformative community development work in our communities but also to ensure that women are equipped to take on more leadership roles in public decision-making.

-Phase two of the programme
+Phase two of the EPPOC programme

 Following a review of phase one of the cross-Executive Programme, it was decided to move to a benefits management approach for phase two.
-This new approach requires delivery partners to communicate and measure how their projects contribute to a range of benefits (i.e. how they influence positive changes), which the programme aims to achieve.
+This approach requires delivery partners to communicate and measure how their projects contribute to a range of benefits (i.e. how they influence positive changes), which the programme aims to achieve.

 Overall programme outcome